-POLICY 6: DEVELOPMENT AFFECTING EMBLETON VILLAGE CONSERVATION AREA
+POLICY 5: DEVELOPMENT AFFECTING EMBLETON CONSERVATION AREA

-Development proposals affecting the significance of Embleton Village Conservation Area, or its setting will be required to preserve or enhance the character or appearance of the area.
-Development proposals, including extensions and alterations to existing buildings and structures, will be required to make a positive contribution to local character and distinctiveness, through the careful use of materials and incorporation of traditional design, leaving the character unharmed.
+Development proposals affecting the significance of Embleton Conservation Area, or its setting, will be required to preserve or enhance the character or appearance of the area.
+Development proposals, including extensions and alterations to existing buildings and structures, will be required to make a positive contribution to local character and distinctiveness through the careful use of materials and incorporation of traditional design, leaving the character unharmed.

-In particular, the assessment of proposals should take into account their impact on the following specific elements identified in the Embleton Village Conservation Area Character Appraisals:
+In particular, the assessment of proposals should take into account their impact on the following specific elements identified in the Embleton Conservation Area Character Appraisal and Management Matters (February 2008) :

-- a) significant viewpoints into and out of the Conservation Area particularly views to and from the coast; - b) informal open spaces which contribute positively to local character such as The Glebe land, Village Green and recreational areas; - local context, significance and character; in particular layout, materials, landscaping, means of enclosure and access; vernacular design of windows, doors, chimneys, and roofscape.
+- a) significant viewpoints into and out of the Conservation Area particularly views to and from the coast; - b) informal open spaces which contribute positively to local character such as The Glebe Land, Village Green and recreational areas; - c) local context, significance and character; in particular layout, materials, landscaping, means of enclosure and access; vernacular design of windows, doors, chimneys, and roofscape.

-In order to prevent harm to the character and appearance of the Conservation Area in the longer term, proposals which would lead to the enhancement of the appearance of the following buildings will be supported: The Historic Dovecotes, the Sandstone Building to the South of Old Vicarage Garden and Pillboxes.
+In order to prevent harm to the character and appearance of the Conservation Area in the longer term, proposals which would lead to the enhancement of the appearance of the following buildings will be supported: the Historic Dovecotes; the Sandstone Building to the South of Old Vicarage Garden; and the Pillboxes.